25 High School Summer Engineering Programs in 2025

 During the day, students participate in hands-on engineering projects led by MSOE faculty and female engineering students and decompress with fun activities like interactive comedy shows and bowling in the evening.

-The Grainger College of Engineering at the University of Illinois Urbana Champaign hosts a unique summer program for rising high school sophomores, juniors, and seniors in which participants are paired with another student and teacher from their school to form a team.
-The team participates in the research activities of established researchers in fields such as:
+The Grainger College of Engineering at the University of Illinois Urbana-Champaign hosts a unique summer program for rising high school sophomores, juniors, and seniors.
+Participants take part in cutting-edge research, develop college-ready skills, and build confidence in themselves as engineers and scientists.
+Students participate in fields such as:

 - Cancer immunology